dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 - in Kela datasets the column names are alreay in uppercase
 - in cancer registry not defining the following variables:
 'MY_CANC_COD_TOPO','MY_CANC_COD_AGE','MY_CANC_COD_YEAR'
+- age randomization is only performed in FinnGen not in Finregistry

 # PROCESSING SUMMARY